San Diego County Votes on Historic $6.7 Billion in School Bonds

 0:00

 SAN DIEGO—Twenty-two school bonds totaling $6.7 billion were put in front of San Diego County voters in the November election.
-It is the highest number and total amount of school bonds placed on the ballot in San Diego County’s voting history tracing back nearly half a century.
+It is the highest number of school bonds placed on the ballot in San Diego County’s nearly half-century voting history.

-Bonds are used by school districts to borrow money and then request taxpayers for an increase of their property taxes to pay for them.
+Bonds are used by school districts to borrow money and can involve an increase in property taxes to pay for them.

 Of the 22 bonds, 14 are projected to pass, totaling $6.1 billion in funding.

-“It surprises me in that it’s just a big number; the number of governments that are looking for more tax dollars,” said Haney Hong, president and CEO of San Diego County Taxpayers Association (SDTA).
+“It surprises me in that it’s just a big number; the number of governments that are looking for more tax dollars,” Haney Hong, president and CEO of the San Diego County Taxpayers Association (SDCTA), said.

 The other issue is “out of control” labor costs—including the “upward trend” of teacher’s compensation, Hong said, adding that it is “the main driver” of the increasing costs for local governments, to the point that schools can’t afford regular maintenance.